isomerpages/moe-tanglinsec/_holistic-education/Character Development/Sexuality Education.md

 ![](/images/Sec-5-2022Update.jpg)

 <br>
-	<b> eTeens Programme <b> :
+	<b> eTeens&nbsp;Programme <b> :

-8.  _eTeens_ is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, for Secondary 3 students to provide them with accurate information on STIs, HIV and protection from a health perspective. _eTeens_ is conducted in two segments – a mass talk segment and a classroom-based programme.
+8.  _eTeens_&nbsp;is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, for Secondary 3 students to provide them with accurate information on STIs, HIV and protection from a health perspective.&nbsp;_eTeens_&nbsp;is conducted in two segments – a mass talk segment and a classroom-based programme.&nbsp;&nbsp;

 9. Students are taught skills such as decision-making, assertiveness and negotiation to say “no” to sex and negative peer pressure.
 They also learn that the impact of STIs/HIV extends beyond themselves and involves their family.
 Abstinence and upholding family values are the key messages.
-The desired outcome of the _eTeens_ programme is that students are empowered to make wise, informed and sensible decisions.
+The desired outcome of the&nbsp;_eTeens_&nbsp;programme is that students are empowered to make wise, informed and sensible decisions.

-**At Tanglin Secondary School, the _eTeens_ programme will be implemented as follows in 2022:**
+**At Tanglin Secondary School, the&nbsp;_eTeens_&nbsp;programme will be implemented as follows in 2022:**

 ![](/images/eTeens-2022Update.jpg)
 	<br>

-**INFORMATION FOR PARENTS**
+**INFORMATION FOR&nbsp;PARENTS**

-10. Parents may opt their children out of the Sexuality Education lessons, _eTeens_ and/or supplementary sexuality education programmes by MOE-approved external providers.
+10. Parents may opt their children out of the Sexuality Education lessons,&nbsp;_eTeens_&nbsp;and/or supplementary sexuality education programmes by MOE-approved external providers.

-11. Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
+11. Parents who wish to opt their children out of the&nbsp;**Sexuality Education lessons**&nbsp;need to complete an opt-out form.
 The opt-out form can be found in the Parent Gateway.
-The form is also downloadable [here](https://tanglinsec.moe.edu.sg/wp-content/uploads/2022/01/SEd_Annex-A-2022.pdf) .
-The completed form is to be submitted by 25/02/2022 (Friday).
+The form is also downloadable&nbsp;[here](https://tanglinsec.moe.edu.sg/wp-content/uploads/2022/01/SEd_Annex-A-2022.pdf)&nbsp;.
+The completed form is to be submitted by 25/02/2022 (Friday).&nbsp;&nbsp;

-12. Parents who wish to opt their children out of the **_eTeens_ programme (_for Secondary 3 students only_)** need to complete an opt-out form via the Parent Gateway.
-This form is also downloadable [here](https://tanglinsec.moe.edu.sg/wp-content/uploads/2022/01/eTeens_Annex-B-2022.pdf).
+12. Parents who wish to opt their children out of the&nbsp;**_eTeens_&nbsp;programme (_for Secondary 3 students only_)**&nbsp;need to complete an opt-out form via the Parent Gateway.
+This form is also downloadable&nbsp;[here](https://tanglinsec.moe.edu.sg/wp-content/uploads/2022/01/eTeens_Annex-B-2022.pdf).
 The completed form is to be submitted by 25/02/2022 (Friday).

-13. Parents can contact the school at [chai\_woon\_yin\_charine@schools.gov.sg](mailto:chai_woon_yin_charine@schools.gov.sg) for discussion or to seek clarification about the school’s sexuality education programme.
+13. Parents can contact the school at&nbsp;[chai\_woon\_yin\_charine@schools.gov.sg](mailto:chai_woon_yin_charine@schools.gov.sg)&nbsp;for discussion or to seek clarification about the school’s sexuality education programme.

-14. Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.
+14. Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.</b></b></b></b></b></b></b></b></b></b>